-Once the Christmas Decor it put away, then what?
-It’s a struggle for sure because all the festive decor has been stored and our homes feel dull.
-However, it doesn’t have to feel that way!
+Once the Christmas decor is put away, January arrives, and then what?
+It’s a struggle for sure because all the festive decor has been stored, and our homes feel dull.
+However, it doesn’t have to feel that way with these winter decoration ideas.
+Let’s take a look at some ideas for January’s decorating, such as bringing the outdoors inside with decorations for Winter.

-Here are my Best Winter Decorating Tips including how to easily transition from the Holiday’s.
-Easy ways to make your home inviting, cozy and not dull at all.
+These January decor ideas will quickly help you transition from the holidays.
+These are easy ways to make your home inviting, cozy, and not dull at all.

 - Evergreens